Simon Chu: Activism

-After retiring, Chu participated in the establishment of the "Archive Action Group" to focus on the handling of public archives in Hong Kong.
+After retiring, Chu participated in the establishment of the "Archives Action Group" to focus on the handling of public archives in Hong Kong.

 He also served as the president of the Hong Kong Archives Society.

 He criticized the Hong Kong government and public organizations for their poor archives system and requested Hong Kong to enact an "Archives Law" to protect archives by law and protect the public's right to know.

 In a 2009 interview he discussed the 2007 destruction of phone tapping records by the Independent Commission Against Corruption (ICAC).

 The surveillance commissioner Justice Woo Kwok-hing was unable to determine if the wiretapping had been legal because the records had been destroyed.

 In the aftermath of the 2014 Hong Kong protests, Simon Chu, expressed concern about preservation of official documents pertaining to the protest movement, and was seeking a proxy to file an injunction on the government.
 He feared that the absence of a law on official archives in Hong Kong meant that senior government officials may seek to destroy all documents involving deliberations, decisions and actions taken while the protests were ongoing.

 In December 2018 the Law Reform Commission recommended a law to protect public records and archives, and to ensure they could be accessed by the public.

 The next day Chu said the protected records should include informal emails, text messages, meeting arrangements and other records.

 These would have helped promote accountability in cases such as the Wang Chau housing controversy.

-Chu and other members of the Archive Action Group also criticized the proposal for failing to include penalties such as fines for violation of the law.
+Chu and other members of the Archives Action Group also criticized the proposal for failing to include penalties such as fines for violation of the law.